 Report every accident.
 Never leave the scene.
 If you’ve been injured because the other driver was negligent, you are entitled by Florida law to compensation for your medical expenses, lost wages, personal pain and suffering, and related damages and losses.

-If you’ve been injured by a negligent driver, as soon as you’ve received medical treatment, call an Orlando personal injury attorney at 407-426-7222.
+If you’ve been injured by a negligent driver, as soon as you’ve received medical treatment, call a dedicated Orlando auto collision law attorney at 407-426-7222.
 As a victim of negligence, compensation is your right.
 We will fight for the compensation – and for the justice – you need and deserve.